engineerbaz/AWS-Cloud-Knowledge/README.md

-This repository is comprehensive and written with goal of knowledge sharing purpose.
+This repository is comprehensive and precise with the goal of knowledge sharing.
 #### Contributions of any kind are welcome!

 ------------------------------